 The case for agile ways of working

 This team is responsible for the Insurance Knowledge Warehouse (IKW), which holds a vast and detailed amount of sales, claims and performance data.
-And it’s through the IKW that the team is required to support the reporting requirements of business units across the business.
+And it’s through the IKW that the team is required to support the reporting requirements of business units across the organisation.

 The AI team had a history of producing quality reporting, but not necessarily a high volume of it.
 Of late, the team was facing an increasing list of requests from the business, and was struggling to support it in a timely and effective manner.